cheryljcruz/readme-generator/Develop/README.md

   - [Questions](#questions)

   ## Installation
-  install inquirer and npm
+  You must install inquirer and npm in order to use this application.

   ## Usage
-  could be used to easily generate readme
+  This project could be utilized to generate portfolios quickly through the command line prompt.

   ## Contribute
-  you can contribute by:
+  There are no current instructions on contributing.

   ## License
   ![badge](https://img.shields.io/badge/license-MIT-success)